abpframework/abp/docs/en/Index.md

 # ABP Documentation

-ABP Framework offers an **opinionated architecture** to build enterprise software solutions with **best practices** on top of the **.NET** and the **ASP.NET Core** platforms.
-It provides the fundamental infrastructure, production-ready startup templates, modules, themes, tooling, guides and documentation to implement that architecture properly and **automate the details** and repetitive works as much as possible.
+ABP offers an **opinionated architecture** to build enterprise software solutions with **best practices** on top of the **.NET** and the **ASP.NET Core** platforms.
+It provides the fundamental infrastructure, production-ready startup templates, pre-built application modules, UI themes, tooling, guides and documentation to implement that architecture properly and **automate the details** and repetitive works as much as possible.

 ## Getting Started

-* [Quick Start](Tutorials/Todo/Overall.md) is a single-part, quick-start tutorial to build a simple application with the ABP Framework.
-Start with this tutorial if you want to quickly understand how ABP works.
-* [Getting Started](Getting-Started.md) guide can be used to create and run ABP based solutions with different options and details.
+The [getting started](Getting-Started.md) guide can be used to create and run ABP based solutions with different options and details.
+Then you can follow the [todo tutorial](Tutorials/Todo/Overall.md) to create your first application with ABP, or build a full-featured and real-life web application by following the [web application development tutorial](Tutorials/Part-1.md).
-* [Web Application Development Tutorial](Tutorials/Part-1.md) is a complete tutorial to develop a full stack web application with all aspects of a real-life solution.

 ### UI Framework Options

-ABP Framework can work with any UI framework, while the following frameworks are supported out of the box:
+ABP can work with any UI framework, while the following frameworks are supported out of the box:

 <img width="500" height="56" src="images/ui-options.png" alt="ui options">

 ### Database Provider Options

-ABP Framework can work with any database provider, while the following providers are supported out of the box:
+ABP can work with any database provider, while the following providers are supported out of the box:

 <img width="500" height="56" src="images/db-options.png" alt="ABP Database Providers" />